gerard2perez/node-mce/README.md

         -s, --style <style>  Define the style of command you will use.
 If you need more than one command use git.
                               Values: git | *single
+    mce add <command>
+      Adds a new command to the git project.
 ```
 This will create project that is ready to work with mce.
 The project scaffolding look like this: